-The Company awarded share options and performance rights to the Company's advisors and to eligible executives and employees, which have been accounted for as share-based payments and disclosed in note 10 of the financial report.
+The Company awarded share options and performance rights to the Company's advisors and to eligible executives and employees in the prior year which continued to be accounted for as share based payments in current year as disclosed in Note 10 for the financial report.

-Share-based payments are a complex accounting area and due to the judgemental estimates used in determining the fair value of the share-based payments in accordance with AASB 2: Share Based Payments, we consider management's calculation of the share based payments expense to be a key audit matter.
+Share based payments are a complex accounting area and due to the judgemental estimates used in determining the fair value of the share based payments in accordance with AASB 2 Share Based Payments, we consider the accounting of the share based payment expense to be a key audit matter.